tbellembois/gochimitheque/README.md

 # Quick start (to have a quick view of the application)

-You need a Linux AMD64 machine.
+You need a Linux AMD64 machine with `Glibc2.28` minimum.
 No dependencies are required.

 1. download the latest release from <https://github.com/tbellembois/gochimitheque/releases>
 2. uncompress is in a directory